-The policy relates to all staff (meaning permanent, fixed term, and temporary staff, any third party representatives or sub-contractors, agency workers, volunteers, interns and agents engaged with Britelite Windows’ in the UK or overseas) within the organisation and has been created to ensure that customer complaints are dealt with in accordance with legal, regulatory, contractual and business expectations and requirements.
+The policy relates to all staff (meaning permanent, fixed term, and temporary staff, any third-party representatives or sub-contractors, agency workers, volunteers, interns and agents engaged with Britelite Windows’ in the United Kingdom (UK) or overseas) within the organisation and has been created to ensure that customer complaints are dealt with in accordance with legal, regulatory, contractual and business expectations and requirements.

-Britelite Windows’ objectives are laid out below in regards to customer complaint handling.
-For the purposes of this policy, a complaint is defined as any customer contact whereby a negative communication or outcome has occurred.
-The customer does not have to formally address their communication as an official complaint or to request a response in order for Britelite Windows to treat the incident as a complaint and to follow the related procedures.
+Britelite Windows’ objectives are laid out below regarding customer complaint handling.
+For the purposes of this policy, a complaint is defined as any oral or written expression of dissatisfaction, whether justified or not, from, or on behalf of, a person about the provision of, or failure to provide, a financial service.
+The customer does not have to formally address their communication as an official complaint or to request a response for Britelite Windows to treat the incident as a complaint and to follow the related procedures.

-• Customers will be advised of their rights and provided with the FoS and FCA contact information should they wish to take the complaint further.
+6. Complainants will be advised of their rights and provided with the FOS and FCA contact information should they wish to take the complaint further.

-4.1 Britelite Windows will ensure that all staff are provided with the time, resources and support to learn, understand and deal with customer complaints and that full training will be provided for new and existing employees on the complaint handling policy, procedures and expectations.
+Britelite Windows will ensure that all staff are provided with the time, resources, and support to learn, understand and deal with customer complaints and that full training will be provided for new and existing employees on the complaint handling policy, procedures and expectations.